 “The metaverse is the next evolution of social connection.
 Our company’s vision is to help bring the metaverse to life, so we are changing our name to reflect our commitment to this future.”

-Meta has revealed that they will be building on advanced technologies and softwares including their platform Horizon and integrating VR and AR technologies to create their own headset ‘Project Cumbria’ and glasses ‘Nazare’.
+Meta has revealed that they will be building on advanced technologies and software including their platform Horizon and integrating VR and AR technologies to create their own headset ‘Project Cumbria’ and glasses ‘Nazare’.

 When is the metaverse actually happening?